This page refers to an older version of the product.View the current version of the online Help.Self-Elevation

 - Apply to child processes - By default, the Self-Elevation Policy applied to rule items is not inherited by child processes.
 Select this option to apply the policy to the direct children of the parent process.

 - Apply to common dialogs - Elevate access to the Open File and Save File Windows menu options when a file or folder has been elevated.
-By default, any common dialogs are not elevated.

 - Install as trusted owner - Make the local administrator the owner of all files created by the defined application.
 This option is not applied to regular applications, only installer packages.